potarf/High-Energy-Lingo/README.md

 * MVA - Multivariate Analysis
 * MW - Middleware
 * MWCSWAPSBMCWNOFANBTYBN - Marc Weinberg Commemorative SWAPSBMCWNOFAN Brought To You By Nvidia
-* MWCSWAPSBMCWNOFANBTYBN - Marc Weinberg Commemorative South West Airlines Presents the Sam Beins Memorial Chipotle Wednesday Now On Friday At Noon Brought To You By Nvidia
+* MWCSWAPSBMCWNOFANBTYBN - Marc Weinberg Commemorative South West Airlines Presents the Sam Bein Memorial Chipotle Wednesday Now On Friday At Noon Brought To You By Nvidia

 ##### N
 * NACK - Not Acknowledge